kmzbrnoI/stanicni-hlaseni/README.md

 **global_config.ini** is used for basic configuration of device. (e.g. attribute [server] describes the name of server, which will application try to establish the communication)
 ```
-[wifi]
-ssid=stanicni-hlaseni -- if the device is not connected to this Wi-Fi, it will try to reconnect
 [server]
 name=server H0
 [area]